Sntai20/update-server-server-sync/docs/presentation/PRESENTATION.md

 4. Measure reconstruction error for each sample
 5. Samples with high reconstruction error = anomalies

-Output: Anomaly score ?
-[0, 1] for each update
+Output: Anomaly score in [0, 1] for each update
         (0.0 = normal, 1.0 = highly anomalous)
 ```